Hotmoka/hotmoka/README.md

 ```

 This operation has created a pem file whose name is that of the storage reference of the gamete.
-With this file, it is possiblke to run transactions on behalf of the gamete.
+With this file, it is possible to run transactions on behalf of the gamete.

 Your computer exports a Hotmoka node now, running on Tendermint.
 If your computer is reachable at some address `my.machine`, anybody can contact